epi2me-labs/wf-somatic-variation/docs/quickstart.md

 **Indel calling**

 Currently, indel calling is supported only for `dna_r10` basecalling models.
 When the user specify an r9 model the workflow will automatically skip the indel processes and perform only the SNV calling.

+**Tweaking the variant calling**

+By default, the workflow uses `Clair3` to call germline sites on both the normal and tumor sample, that are then used internally to refine the somatic variant calling.
+This mode is computationally demanding, and it's behaviour can be changed with a few options:
+* Reduce the accuracy of the variant calling with `--fast_mode`;
+* Provide a pre-computed VCF file reporting the germline calls for the normal sample with `--normal_vcf`;
+* Disable the germline calling altogether with `--germline false`.

 **Somatic structural variant (SV) calling with Nanomonsv**